jpenilla/squaremap/ADDONS_INTEGRATIONS.md

 ## Integrations

-These plugins have direct integrations with Pl3xMap.
+These plugins have direct integrations with squaremap.

 | Name                 | Download/Source                                                    |
 | -------------------- | ------------------------------------------------------------------ |